halbich/AdventurePluginDev/Documentation/custom/development_documentation.md

     * Reason: Originally we wanted to access the plugin classes through the Game Instance, forcing the designer to use our Game Instance.
 However, we then found out that our classes could not access the Game Instance correctly, because they were not actors.
 Our solution for this problem was the creation of the Game Context class, which we started passing to all of our methods.

     * Looking back: Architecturally this was a good decision.
-Designers can create their game context any way they want and there is an easy default way get one.
+Designers can create their game context any way they want and there is an easy default way to get one.
 This means that the designers can use the context in a simple way or a complex way if they require dependency injection.
 Although it would have been better for all classes on the Game Context to be interfaces.
 That would make it easier to create mock implementations for testing.
 However, we did not do that.
 Instead we forced people extending our plugin to inherit from our classes, so they always have to first see the original implementation before implementing their own.
 There were also technical issues - properties and event dispatchers cannot be directly exposed through interfaces, so we would need to create a lot of extra code, making the interfaces unnecessarily large.
 Though this could have been solved by abstract classes.
 But using abstract classes would prevent a single class from having multiple interfaces.
 But even if architecturally speaking this was a good idea, getting a game context for every function call is a bit bothersome for the designers.
 But we did not find a good way to solve this issue, other than providing the Get Current Game Context method.

 * We did not create any unit tests or any other automated tests.

     * Reason: We did not see them as necessary for a project of this scope and they were not required by specification.

     * Looking back: This was a good decision for a project of this scope.
-We never faced an issue unit tests would help us avoid - the original developers were always around and problems with existing codes were usually resolved swiftly.
+We never faced an issue unit tests would help us avoid - the original developers were always around and problems with existing code were usually resolved swiftly.
 The tests might be useful if we continue to work on the project for a longer time, if the project expands or if the developers change.

 * We decided to use the Generic Graph Editor as a basis for our project.